|

 the current work may be wrong.

-Cost accounting is also takes a large part in the creation of forecasts,
+Cost accounting is also takes a large part in the creation

 budgets